 - Heart disease: Dr. Abhash Thakur is a board-certified cardiologist who can diagnose and treat diabetes-related heart disease, optimizing cardiac function and preventing heart attacks and congestive heart failure.

-- Kidney disease: Dr. Randy White and Dr. Kent Plunkett are specialists in nephrology and diseases of the kidneys.
+- Kidney disease: Dr. Randy White, Dr. Michael Portner and Dr. Canon Beissel are specialists in nephrology and diseases of the kidneys.
 Since diabetes has a direct effect on those organs, one frequent complication is renal failure leading to dialysis.
-Dr. White and Dr. Plunkett will work with your primary care provider to monitor the long-term effects of diabetes on the kidneys and try to prevent or delay failure.
+Dr. White, Dr. Portner and Dr. Beissel will work with your primary care provider to monitor the long-term effects of diabetes on the kidneys and try to prevent or delay failure.
 Should dialysis be necessary, they will guide the patient through the establishment of a convenient and effective regimen.

 - Eye disease: For those with diabetes, frequent and thorough eye exams are absolutely critical.
 Several opthomologists (eye specialists) in the Greenwood area can screen for and treat retinal disease, glaucoma and cataracts.

 - Neurologic disease: Uncontrolled diabetes can damage the nervous system, including the brain and the peripheral nerves which bring sensory input from the arms and legs.
 Dr. Ravi Pande is a specialist in neurology, or non-surgical, treatment of the nervous system and he can evaluate and treat peripheral neuropathy and strokes.
 Dr. Jimmy Miller and Dr. Craig Clark, both board-certified neurosurgeons, are skilled in treating diabetic complications which may require surgery, including accelerated deterioration of the neck and back and some cerebrovascular bleeding problems.